image by Heyd Fontenot

 James Dean Jay Byrd began work on a memoir based on his solo show, Naked as a Gaybird, in 2016, then started over in 2017 to create a truer, more authentic memoir, which resulted in the recently completed Fumbling for the Knob.
 This memoir features several chapters written as playscripts, which Jay Byrd has started performing as a way to help bring attention to the book, and also because he loves to perform.
 The first of these—the two “solo-show” chapters—known collectively as The Closet Scenes were presented in Hyde Park Theatre’s 2019 FronterFest Short Fringe, performed by Jay Byrd and Kelli Bland (who also directed the production).
 The Closet Scenes was chosen as one of 10 Best of Fest productions out of 80 or so presented in the festival.

 As an author, James Dean Jay Byrd has been published in several literary magazines (see the PAGE link above), and recently performed a version of a chapter live on the RISK! podcast (see the STAGE link above).
-He is currently seeking a literary agent to represent him and Fumbling for the Knob.
+He is currently seeking representation for Fumbling for the Knob.